progrium/progrium.github.com/_posts/2013-01-05-executable-tweets-and-programs-in-short-urls.md

 imagined would actually be pretty straightforward.
 But I wanted to build it in and install it with these weird programs-in-short-URLs.

-The first obstacle was figuring out how to get it to install something.
-Normally this isn't an obstable because this is usually what curl-pipe-bash URLs are used for.
-They'd usually install a downloaded program into your `PATH`.
+The first obstacle was figuring out how to get it to modify your current environment.
+Normally curl-pipe-bash URLs install a downloaded program into your `PATH`.
 But I didn't want to install a bunch of files on your computer.
 Instead I just wanted to install a temporary Bash function that would disappear when you leave your shell session.
 In order to do this, I had to do a variant of the curl-pipe-bash technique using eval:

     $ eval $(curl -Ls http://j.mp/setup-fetchtweet)
     $ fetchtweet 279072855206031360